 bodies that can't take anymore, images that can't take anymore

-'bodies that can't take anymore, images that can't take anymore' by Margareta Kern uses stop-animation made up of 954 pigment-ink prints of every third frame of the news footage video taken by Tages Woche journalists, during the Basel Art Fair 2013.
-The original news footage documented an attack of the riot police on protestors who staged an intervention into the artwork ‘Favela Café’ by Tadashi Kawamata and Christophe Scheidegger.
+stop-animation video by Margareta Kern is made out of 954 pigment-ink prints of every third frame from the video footage taken by Tages Woche journalists, during Basel Art Fair in 2013.
+The original news footage documents Swiss riot police firing tear gas and rubber bullets into a small crowd of protestors that occupied the ‘Favela Café’, an artwork by Tadashi Kawamata and Christophe Scheidegger, installed in public square hired privately by an art fair.

 'bodies that can't take anymore, images that can't take anymore' is part of the video trilogy and a touring exhibition titled To Whom Does the World Belong?